catalyst-cloud/catalystcloud-docs/source/first-instance.rst

 .. image:: _static/fi-instance-launch-details.png
    :align: center

-Select the key pair that you uploaded in the previous section and the default security group.
+Select the key pair that you uploaded in the previous section.
+Select the default security group and the new security group you created previously.
 Then select the "Networking" tab.

 .. image:: _static/fi-instance-launch-security.png
    :align: center